By Hilary Metcalfe

 Even with the best nutrition, blood sugar spikes often start in the gut.
 A sluggish digestive system or disrupted microbiome can amplify glucose fluctuations, leading to bloating, cravings, and energy dips.

-That’s where The SABI Digestive Herbata comes in — a herbal infusion designed to support balanced digestion and stable blood sugar through prebiotic botanicals and adaptogenic herbs.
+That’s where our Digestive Herbata comes in — a herbal infusion designed to support balanced digestion and stable blood sugar through prebiotic botanicals and adaptogenic herbs.

 Sipping The Digestive Herbata after a carb-heavy meal helps moderate the body’s glucose response by improving insulin efficiency, soothing inflammation, and supporting the gut-brain axis.